-One of Singapore’s most established sculptors, Han Sai Por (b.1943, Singapore) is a formidable artistic figure and in her 50 years of practice.
-Her experiences has shaped her aesthetic language of understated, geometric and organic forms; while marble sculptures appear pliant, making for instantly recognisable works that speak of her years of experience.
+A formidable artistic figure with more than 50 years of practice, Han Sai Por (b.1943, Singapore) is one of Asia’s leading modern sculptors and a recipient of Singapore’s Cultural Medallion Award in 1995.
+Her experiences have shaped her aesthetic language of understated, geometric, and organic forms; marble sculptures appear pliant, making for instantly recognisable works that speak of her years of experience.